DaniilTymofeev/Tymofieiev_abz.agency/README.md

 # INSTALATION
-Be aware, that I'm using SwiftLint and SwiftGen, that are operate by srepit in Build Phases I used to install them via HomeBrew brew install swiftlint brew install swiftgen
+Be aware, that I'm using SwiftLint and SwiftGen, that are operate by srepit in Build Phases.
+I used to install them via HomeBrew.

+brew install swiftlint

+brew install swiftgen